dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 ### 3. Share the URL links

-If you data is hosted on a remote server like `GitHub`, you can copy the link from your session.
+If your data is hosted on a remote server like `GitHub`, you can copy the link from your session.
 This link keeps track of your data, an _optional_ description, and all of the configuration options that you've selected.